Dorothy Hale: Stage play

 The Rise of Dorothy Hale, written by Myra Bairstow, premiered off-Broadway at the St. Luke's Theater on September 30, 2007.
 The play explores the life and death of Hale through the creative process of Frida Kahlo and questions whether Hale's death was a suicide or a murder.
 The original cast members were Emmy Award winner Michael Badalucco, Patrick Boll, Sarita Choudhury, Laura Koffman, Sarah Wynter, and Mark LaMura.
 The cast and playwright of The Rise of Dorothy Hale were featured guests of NASDAQ on October 18, 2007, to ring the closing bell.

 Fictional biography

 Lady Be Good: The Life and Times of Dorothy Hale, written by former NBC News producer Pamela Hamilton, was published on March 31, 2021.
 Drawing on original research, the novel portrays Hale as a smart, talented, determined woman, upending the widely held belief that Hale was hapless.
 At the heart of the novel is Hale's friendship with Clare Boothe Luce and the life they led together in café society.

+The End of the Vodka, written by Oscar de Muriel and was published on June 25, 2026.
+Based on Frida Kahlo’s shocking 1938 oil painting The Suicide of Dorothy Hale, which graphically depicts the fatal fall of American actress and showgirl Dorothy Hale, the novel reimagines the mystery surrounding her death.
+In 1938, Hale’s friend Clare Boothe Luce commissions Kahlo to paint a memorial portrait, but as Luce encounters the Duchess of Windsor in Paris and begins to question what really happened, Kahlo, estranged from Diego Rivera, wrestles with betrayal, ambition and the demands of her art.
+The novel explores whether Hale’s death was an act of despair or something far more sinister, set against the political and social power struggles of the era.